 Edible seeds, called arils, are the part of pomegranates that’s eaten.
 They contain the delicious juice.
 People consume the entire seed or spit them out after extracting the juices.

-Pomegranate seems like a poor choice for pets in general.
-It’s just not practical for a dog.
+Normally, though, pomegranate is not very practical for a dog.
 This is in addition to the other concerns we’ve outlined above.

 Conclusion on Pomegranates

 Your pet dog will likely be fine after eating a bit of pomegranate, but we don’t recommend it in pure form.
 Dogs often get a stomachache from this fruit.
-It’s too acidic and there’s no practical way for Fido to chow down on it.
-No pure pomegranates is the best policy for your dog.
+It’s too acidic and there’s no practical way for Fido to chow down.
+No pomegranates is the best policy for your dog.